FlagrantGarden/site/content/games/factions/locations.md

 > _catastrophic war weapon, if it wants to be._

 At the start of the first turn of the skirmish, roll 1d6.
 The Leviathan will act after that many turns unless attacked.
 If attacked, the Leviathan activates next.
-After each of the Leviathan’s turns, roll 1d6 again.
+After each of the Leviathan's turns, roll 1d6 again.
 It activates again after that many turns unless attacked, as above.

 <!-- vale Jared.CleverestPunctuation = NO -->